kqdtran/bearRec/README.md

 Please send us a pull request if you would like to contribute!
 There are many awesome features that we could certainly extend to this project.
 Some of them are:

+* It currently doesn't support any of the 19x classes, since they are Special Topic classes.
+We might have to scrape schedule.berkeley.edu for those.
 * Add support for [DeCal](http://www.decal.org/) - student-taught classes
 * Cluster related courses
 * Visualization (D3, NetworkX, etc.)